fossephate/JoyCon-Driver/README.md

 ## Important Notes
 * The JoyCons need to be re-paired anytime after they've reconnected to the switch.

-* There is now a config file, and a WIP GUI
+* There is now a config file, and a GUI

 These are the default settings: